 The online application must have all components completed in order to submit.
-If there are components which you need extra time to complete, contact Student Recruitment either by email (studentservices@weimar.edu) or phone (530) 422-7923.
-Please visit our website http://weimar.edu/admissions/applyonline/ so you can begin to submit the following as part of your application:
+If there are components which you need extra time to complete, contact an Admissions Representative either by email (admissions@weimar.edu) or phone (530) 422-7950.
+Please visit our website http://weimar.edu/admissions/apply-online/ so you can begin to submit the following as part of your application:

 - \$50 Application Fee

 - General Information

 - 3 References

 - Transferability Notice

 - Financial Plan Worksheet

-- Parent/Guardian Financial Support Agreement
+- Financial Support Agreement

 - Official High School Transcripts

 - SAT/ACT scores

 - College Transcript(s) (Transfer Students only)